sign-language-processing/sign-language-processing.github.io/src/index.md

 ### Data Formats

-The only widely accepted format for sign language data is including videos of the signing, and either a [gloss](https://en.wikipedia.org/wiki/Gloss_(annotation)) or a spoken language text translation.
+The only widely accepted format for sign language data includes videos of the signing, and either a [gloss](https://en.wikipedia.org/wiki/Gloss_(annotation)) or a spoken language text translation.
 Sign language videos may include a "depth" channel produced by a [time-of-flight camera](https://en.wikipedia.org/wiki/Time-of-flight_camera).

 Sign languages have no formal written format.
-There are various language specific notations systems ([Stokoe notation](https://en.wikipedia.org/wiki/Stokoe_notation) [@writing:stokoe2005sign], [si5s](https://en.wikipedia.org/wiki/Si5s)) and various universal notations systems ([SignWriting](https://en.wikipedia.org/wiki/SignWriting)^[http://www.signwriting.org], [HamNoSys](https://en.wikipedia.org/wiki/Hamburg_Notation_System) [@writing:prillwitz1990hamburg]) but no writing system has been adopted widely enough, by the international Deaf community, that it could be considered the "written form" of a given sign language.
+There are various language specific notations systems ([Stokoe notation](https://en.wikipedia.org/wiki/Stokoe_notation) [@writing:stokoe2005sign] and [si5s](https://en.wikipedia.org/wiki/Si5s) for American Sign Language, [SWL](https://zrajm.github.io/teckentranskription/freesans-swl.html) [@writing:bergman1977tecknad] for Swedish Sign Language, etc...) and various universal notations systems ([SignWriting](https://en.wikipedia.org/wiki/SignWriting)^[http://www.signwriting.org], [HamNoSys](https://en.wikipedia.org/wiki/Hamburg_Notation_System) [@writing:prillwitz1990hamburg]) but no writing system has been adopted widely enough, by the international Deaf community, that it could be considered the "written form" of a given sign language.